usrdoc/docs/unix/C/on_const.md

 }
 ```

-Consider another example with char *
+Consider another example, this time with char *

 ```
 int